Defining Such a Relationship

 If you grew up with parents who fought a lot, as I did, there certainly is the inclination to fall into unhealthy relationships, but we have a choice.
 The best one we can make is to take 100% responsibility for our adult relationships.
 This means not blaming our parents or anyone else for the outcome of our relationship choices.

 I have fallen into a number of toxic love relationships in my life, but I have also managed to have quite a few healthy ones as well.
 I can tell you one thing that I discovered from these highly contrasting experiences.
-There is absolutely no comparison in terms of joy, fulfillment, and productivity than when you are in a healthy relationship as opposed to a toxic one.
+There is absolutely no comparison in terms of joy, fulfillment, and productivity to when you are in a healthy relationship as opposed to a toxic one.
 It wasn’t until I was in an extremely healthy relationship that I understood the meaning of true love.
 The most profound aspect that I found, which amazed my friends, was a shift in my consciousness to being more concerned about her happiness than I was about my own.
 The more I gave without measure, the more I received.
 The point here is that one of the characteristics of a toxic love relationship is self-centeredness!

 One of the most amazing things about being in a bad relationship, which I talk about in this article entitled, “Breaking Up!
 How to Ride the Pain to Gain,“ is how I felt about them once I broke free.
-It’s was almost impossible for me to figure out what I ever saw in them.
+It was almost impossible for me to figure out what I ever saw in them.
 While I was deeply entrenched in the turmoil of the relationship, I couldn’t see the futility of the situation.
 Nor could I clearly recall how I felt the last time I broke free from a similar involvement.
-Eventually, I did learn how to use these experiences to my advantage and I got over future break ups much easier and quicker.
+Eventually, I did learn how to use these experiences to my advantage and I got over future breakups much easier and quicker.

 Your intuition, or gut feelings, is the most reliable way for you to decide if you’re in a toxic love relationship, but you may not have access to this information right now for two reasons: (1) You have not developed the ability to tune in to and trust your intuition, or gut feelings.
 (2) The sickness of your relationship may have progressed to the point where you can no longer distinguish between healthy and unhealthy behavior.